-Tariq is the ADREU Director and is a Reader in HIV and Sexual Health Medicine and Honorary Consultant Physician at St George’s University Hospitals NHS Foundation Trust.
+Tariq is the ADREU Director and is Professor of Molecular Medicine and Consultant Physician, Sexual Health and HIV Medicine.
 His research interests include development, evaluation and implementation of rapid diagnostic and sequencing technologies for diagnosis, antimicrobial resistance detection, public health and e-health care in both developed and developing world settings as wells as pathogenesis/genomics of sexually transmitted infections.

 Liqing is the GCLP Laboratory Lead for ADREU and Senior Scientist.

 Agata is a Social Science Research Assistant for ADREU.
 She conducts qualitative research, principally aimed at understanding clinician and patient perspectives on development and access to novel diagnostics for sexually transmitted infections.

 Laura is a Research Assistant and Study Coordinator for ADREU.
 She conducts basic and translational science research to develop novel technologies for detection of sexually transmitted infections and antimicrobial resistance.

 Emma is an Research Assistant in epidemiology and clinical studies for ADREU at St George’s University of London.